zhevron/Tome/README.md

 ## NOTICE!

-Tome is currently in beta at version 0.1-beta.
+Tome is currently at version 0.2-beta.
 Please report all issues on our [issue tracker](https://github.com/zhevron/Tome/issues).

 ## Installation